skoolkid/skoolkit/sphinx/source/commands.rst

     -c FILE, --ctl FILE   Use FILE as the control file (may be '-' for standard input).
     -e ADDR, --end ADDR   Stop disassembling at this address (default=65536).
-    -g FILE, --generate-ctl FILE
-                          Generate a control file in FILE.
-    -h, --ctl-hex         Write upper case hexadecimal addresses in the generated control file.
-    -H, --skool-hex       Write hexadecimal addresses and operands in the disassembly.
+    -H, --hex             Write hexadecimal addresses and operands in the disassembly.
     -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
     -l, --lower           Write the disassembly in lower case.
-    -M FILE, --map FILE   Use FILE as a code execution map when generating a control file.
     -o ADDR, --org ADDR   Specify the origin address of a binary (.bin) file (default: 65536 - length).
     -p PAGE, --page PAGE  Specify the page (0-7) of a 128K snapshot to map to